 to make a new life.

 my wife should make a new life for herself?
 What colossal

 gall!
 Perhaps he ought to have considered changing his

-own opprobrious ways; he might even have began to like
+own opprobrious ways; he might even begin to like himself.

-Any important examinations which Daniel may want to sit in the future
+important examinations which Daniel may want to sit in the future

 are some years away and it is to be hoped that by that time

 the family will have been able to settle down.
 In these

-circumstances, making the best assessment I can,
+circumstances, making the best assessment I can, it seems to

-the second defender to obtain alternative accommodation and I think
+second defender to obtain alternative accommodation and I think

 it appropriate to give her time in which to do that.
 In

 ~ It never happened; but how magnanimous of him!
 There